Do you use skincare everyday? Or you only use it once when you’re about to go out of the house?

 Okay, now you have mastered some beauty skincare.

-Eye treatment, for example, is what you can add to your skincare regime when you feel the need to do it.
-I myself haven’t added eye cream because I usually use my moisturizer gently under my eyes and sometimes use cotton pads soaked in cold green tea and let them stay for a few minutes with my eyes closed.
+Eye treatment, for example, is a step you can add to your skincare regime when you feel the need to do it.
+I myself haven’t added eye cream because I usually tap my moisturizer gently under my eyes and sometimes use cotton pads soaked in cold green tea and let them stay for a few minutes with my eyes closed.
 It refreshes my eyes and lessens puffy eyes.

 You can add more weekly skincare regime after you have routine.
 Weekly treatment helps you to boost healthier and better skin condition—though you also need to maintain eating habit and drink plenty of fluids.
 I rarely go to salon for facial.
 I do my facial at home, only peeling (exfoliation) and face-masking.